Space Marine - Review

 I played the multiplayer to Space Marine back when the game was relatively new and picked it up again when I started playing the game for the Dagon Dogs YouTube channel.
 It's fun, but it doesn't bring too much to the table that you can't find elsewhere.
 The game modes were nothing innovative, and if you're looking for another Gears of War experience, I doubt you'll find much of it here.
 It was more of a mode that further builds upon the Warhammer 40,000 universe for fans and gives customization options and the ability to shoot space marines with futuristic weaponry.

-Nowadays, there's not many people still playing, but the game is still supported by the developers.
+Nowadays, there are not many people still playing, but the game is still supported by the developers.
 So, on weekends, during peak hours, you might be able to find a few games.
 The problem is that if you lack patience, you may call it quits quickly.
-The people playing are mostly pros who have been practicing and have not given up on it since day-one.
-I've seen people in the chat say the matchmaking is broken, but I think it's just working with what its got, considering how few people are still playing.
+The people playing are mostly pros who have been practicing and have not given up on it since day one.
+I've seen people in the chat say the matchmaking is broken, but I think it's just working with what it’s got, considering how few people are still playing.
 If you start now, be prepared to be someone's target practice for a while.

 1-2-2016-4-05-01-PM-1038x576.jpg